NishantIyer/NishantIyer/README.md

 - ♨ I'm currently making Python Frameworks for Various Blockchains

-- 👨‍🎓 A 13 year old student in GIS, Madinaguda who lives on dopamine, caffeine and testosterone ;)(yup)
+- 👨‍🎓 A 13 year old student in GIS, Madinaguda.

-- 🖕 Working 24/7 and always fucked up
+- 🖕 Working 24/7.

 - 📫 How to reach me **hackr.anon6969@outlook.com or Nishant#8662 is my discord id.**